Matrices¶

 -

-Parameters: x (matrix) – The matrix.
-Return type: vector.
-The product along the columns or rows.
-See also
+- Find the product of each row/column of a matrix. - Parameters: - x (matrix) – The matrix. - Return type: - vector.
+The product along the columns or rows. - See also

 -